MarkBugno/TricentisCSharpDeveloperAlgorithmicTest/README.md

 We also want to discard low quality boxes.
 Boxes with `quality < 0.5` should be discarded.

 As an example of the overall process, if we received a file with the below Input Data, we would expect the program to produce a file with the below Expected Output Data.
 The green box would be suppressed because it significantly overlapped with the blue box and had lower quality than the blue box.
 The purple box would be discarded because it was too low in quality.
-The other two boxes would be kept.
+The other two boxes would be retained.

 <img src="./Images/AcceptanceCriteria.png" width="900px" />